Land clearing in Australia: Soil erosion

+This image depicts soil erosion due to drylands salinity in Northern Queensland.

 Soil erosion is very significant pressure on land condition because it undermines existing vegetation and habitats and inhibits vegetation and other biotas that inhabit the vegetation from re-establishing, thus resulting in a "negative" feedback loop.
 Terrestrial vegetation is a source of nutrient replenishment for soils.
 If vegetation is removed, there is less biological matter available to break down and replenish the nutrients in the soil.
 Exposing soil to erosion leads to further nutrient depletion.
 Soil erosion from deforested land has also affected the water quality around the Great Barrier Reef.

 Salinity

 Another consequence of land clearing is dryland salinity.
 Dryland salinity is the movement of salt to the land surface via groundwater.
 In Australia, there are vast amounts of salt stored beneath the land surface.
 Much of Australian native vegetation has adapted to low rainfall conditions, and use deep root systems to take advantage of any available water beneath the surface.
 These help to store salt in the earth, by keeping groundwater levels low enough so that salt is not pushed to the surface.
 However, with land clearing, the reduced amount of water that previously got pumped up by the roots of the trees means that the water table rises towards the surface, dissolving salt in the process.
 Salinity reduces plant productivity and affects the health of rivers and streams.
 Salinity also affects the lifespan of roads and other infrastructure, affecting the economy and transportation.

+This image depicts a Koala climbing a tree in Victoria, Australia.

 Biodiversity

-The extinction of 108 different species (2 mammal, 9 bird and 97 plant species) has been partially attributed to land clearing.
-While the land condition is one indicator of the pressure of vegetation removal, the health and resilience of the vegetation that remains is also largely dependent on the size of the fragments and their distance from each other.
-This is also true for species living within these habitat fragments.
-The smaller and more isolated the remnants, the greater the threat from external pressures as their boundaries (or edges) are more exposed to disturbances.
-Pressure also increases with the distance between fragments.
+Land clearing is a major cause of habitat loss and fragmentation in Australia and is listed as a key threat to many threatened plant and animal species.
+The removal of native vegetation reduces habitat availability and food and shelter resources, increasing the risk of population decline and extinction.

+National conservation assessments indicate that habitat loss linked to deforestation affects a large proportion of threatened species.

+Of approximately 1,250 threatened plant species and 390 threatened terrestrial animal species, land clearing and associated habitat degradation are identified as threats for 964 plant species and 286 animal species.
+Species affected include Carnaby's cockatoo, the southern cassowary, Bennett's tree-kangaroo, the Cape York rock-wallaby, the black-flanked rock-wallaby, and the koala, which is classified as Vulnerable in Queensland and New South Wales.

+This image depicts a Greater Glider in a Eucalypt tree.

 Climate change

-Land clearing is a major source of Australia's greenhouse gas emissions, contributing approximately 12 per cent to Australia's total emissions in 1998.
-The removal of vegetation damages the microclimate by removing shade and reducing humidity.
-It also contributes to global climate change by diminishing the capacity of the vegetation to absorb carbon dioxide.
-Land clearing could also be responsible for reduced rainfall levels & possible desertification of land as well as soil erosion.
+Land clearing contributes to climate change by releasing carbon stored in vegetation and soils and by reducing the capacity of ecosystems to absorb carbon dioxide.
+When trees are removed or burned, stored carbon is released into the atmosphere, increasing greenhouse gas emissions.

+Deforestation and forest degradation account for a significant share of global greenhouse gas emissions, and land clearing remains an important source of emissions within Australia's land-use sector.
+Vegetation loss can also influence local and regional climate conditions by reducing shade and moisture and increasing surface temperatures.